 - 15 Things to Know About Neuriva and Memory

 - Neuriva vs. Prevagen

 - Procera AVH Review

 Focus Factor Ingredients

-According to FocusFactor.com, Focus Factor contains a variety of vitamins and minerals, but I'm not going to cover them because I don't feel they contribute anything to helping memory in people who take a multivitamin or eat even remotely healthy.
-Rather, I want to focus on the key ingredients that are specifically highlighted on the Product Info page of the website.
-Those ingredients are as follows:
+According to FocusFactor.com, Focus Factor contains a variety of vitamins and minerals, but I'm not going to cover those because I don't feel they contribute to memory in those who take a multivitamin or eat even remotely healthy.
+Rather, let's focus on the key ingredients that are highlighted

 - Vitamin B-12 and B-6